redpesk-common/canbus-binding/docs/3-Plugins.md

 * *`max_frequency`* \
-If sending raw CAN messages to the output interfaces, this controls the maximum frequency (in Hz) that the message will be process and let through.
+If sending raw CAN messages to the output interfaces, this controls the maximum frequency (in Hz) that the message will be processed and let through.
 The default value (0) means that all messages will be processed, and there is no limit imposed by the firmware.
 If you want to make sure you don't miss a change in value even when rate limiting, see the force_send_changed attribute.
 Defaults